Which Comes First? The Content or Design?

 “Great websites start with great content!
 Create and organize your content first so that it drives design, not the other way around… More efficiently planned content leads to less time and money spent, fewer revisions, and a reduction of coding do-overs.”

-There are some agencies that work design first and it’s not wrong!
+Some agencies work design first and it’s not wrong!
 It’s just not our style.

 So, if you are looking to work with us, start thinking about your content before signing the dotted line, because we are going to ask you for it.
 If you need help with this, let us know!
-We have copywriters that can work with you getting everything organized and written.
-And we are happy to have a sit down to dig deeper into your needs and questions.
+Our content strategy team loves to dig in with working brainstorming and planning sessions.
+We also have copywriters to help you put pen to paper.
+Let’s figure it out together!